jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) deriving assessable income:
       (ii) carrying on a business for the purposes of deriving assessable income
   - **geothermal well** means a bore or well solely for the purpose of investigating or exploiting geothermal energy in New Zealand
+  - **gift card** means any form of pre-paid card that is redeemable for, or used to purchase, goods or services, but does not include a short-term charge facility as defined in section CX 25(3) (Benefits provided by charitable organisations)
   - **gifting settlor** is defined in section EX 46(12) (Limits on choice of calculation methods)
   - **global anti-base erosion model rules** means the model rules— (a) set out in Tax Challenges Arising from the Digitalisation of the Economy – Global Anti-Base Erosion Model Rules (Pillar Two): Inclusive Framework on BEPS, which is a document—